MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Enable-folder-redirection-on-the-Windows-Server-2012-Essentials-Destination-Server4.md

 caps.latest.revision: 2
 author: DonGill
 manager: stevenka
-translation.priority.ht:
-  - de-at
-  - de-de
-  - es-es
-  - fr-be
-  - fr-fr
-  - it-ch
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw

 ---
 # Enable folder redirection on the Windows Server 2012 Essentials Destination Server4
 You can perform this task if folder redirection is enabled on the Source Server.

- First, use the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials Dashboard to enable folder redirection on the Destination Server.
+ First, use the  Windows Server 2012 Essentials Dashboard to enable folder redirection on the Destination Server.
 Then, delete the old Folder Redirection Group Policy setting.

 ### To enable folder redirection on the Destination Server

-1. On the Destination Server, open the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials Dashboard.
+1. On the Destination Server, open the  Windows Server 2012 Essentials Dashboard.

 2. In the navigation bar, click **DEVICES**.